 The most important and powerful part of healing is raising one’s hand and asking for help

-But it is still your choice about whether you employ a shamanic practitioner or any so called alternative practitioners.
-In my experience, a number of clients who come to me do so as an addition to more conventional and culturally accepted routes to wellbeing.
+It is your choice whether you employ a shamanic practitioner or any other so called alternative practitioner, but we still need to point out shamanic healing is not recognised in the current western culture as treatment for sickness.
+Some clients will choose shamanic healing as an addition to more conventional and culturally accepted routes to well-being.

 Shamanic practitioners work with what they call spirit allies.
 Defining ‘spirit’ is unimportant for the work.
-When a person has asked for help, my focus will be to connect with energies outside of myself and that ‘knowing field’ drives the work.
+When a person has asked for help, the focus of the practitioner will be to connect with outside energies that will drive the work and search for benefits.

 For optimum benefit, a person must become an active participant in their own well-being.
 After shamanic healing, there will be integration work that the client should participate in.
 This work can be challenging, but is essential to bring the most out of the process.